perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 - AS looks at the user ID in the message
 	- AS in the KDC has a list of all the users and their secret keys
 	- Checks if the user ID in the message is in the list of users in the KDC
-	- Retrieves the copy of that user's secret client key
+	- Retrieves the copy of that user's secret key
 - AS crafts a message and a TGT and sends it back to the client
 	- <u>Message contains the following information:</u>
 		- TGS Name/ID
 		- Timestamp the message was created
 		- Message lifetime
 		- **TGS session key**
-		- *Encrypted with secret client k*
+		- *Encrypted with user's secret key*
 	- <u>TGT contains the following information:</u>
 		- User Name/ID
 		- TGS Name/ID